Cuban Cigars Online

 Cigars Box code evolution

-Two Spanish words of five letters each were chosen for date coding: Nivel and Acuso.
-Their letters corresponded to numbers from 1 to 0.
-The code consisted of four letters.
-The first two corresponded to the month, the second two - to the year of release:
+To encode this kind of information, the Cubans have chosen two words in Spanish: Nivel and Acuso.
+Each letter corresponded to a certain number from 1 to 0.
+The code was made up of four letters.
+The first two letters stood for the month, while the second pair was used to define the year of a certain release:

 NIVELACUSO